coin-or/cuopt/CONTRIBUTING.md

 currently tested.

 Building NVIDIA cuOpt with the provided conda environment is recommended for users who wish to enable all library features.
 The following instructions are for building with a conda environment.
-Dependencies for a minimal build of NVIDIA cuOpt without using conda are also listed below.

 ### General requirements

-Compilers:

-These will be installed while creating the Conda environment

-* `gcc` version 13.0+
-* `nvcc` version 12.8+
-* `cmake` version 3.30.4+

 CUDA/GPU Runtime: